Danny-Babs/Portfolio_Projects/README.md

 - **Project Outcomes**: Automated data collection for trend analysis and decision-making.

-2. **Navigate to the desired project folder** and follow the specific README instructions within each directory.

 ## 📞 Contact
 If you have any questions or feedback, feel free to connect with me!